purnchand/Simple-Calculator/README.md

 # Simple Calculator

-This is a Simple Calculator using Python
+This is a Simple Calculator Project using Python.

+The Enhanced Simple Calculator Application is a user-friendly tool developed in Python, utilizing Tkinter for graphical user interface development.
+This intuitive calculator empowers users with basic arithmetic operations in a sleek and easy-to-use interface, ensuring accuracy, reliability, and an enjoyable calculation experience.

 # Output